-By Rich Hamilton, Director of Implementation and Team Improvement Leader
+By Rich Hamilton, Vice President of Compliance and Administration Services

 Chances are if you are reading this you are currently running an outbound telemarketing campaign as part of your selling strategy.
 Whether or not the telemarketing campaign is successful, you have decided you want to look into adding email as a form of communication.
 Is it worth the time it will take the agents to send out the emails?
 What will the Return on Investment (ROI) be?
 What types of emails should be sent?
 How will the agents send the emails?

 In my experience, adding email communication to outbound telemarketing programs or campaigns can be very successful, if done properly.
-Email can legitimize the phone conversation, help provide necessary information in order to move toward a sale, or continue to solidify the relationship with the potential or existing customer.
-Here are a few Items to think about when implementing an email strategy:
+Email can legitimize the phone conversation, help provide the necessary information in order to move toward a sale or continue to solidify the relationship with the potential or existing customer.
+Here are a few items to think about when implementing an email strategy:

 Manual vs. Automated

 Having outbound telemarketing agents send emails manually can be very time consuming and increase the number of errors.
 As a manager, seeing after call work (ACW) being spent creating emails would drive me nuts.
-Every precious second and minute used to create and send emails means making less phone calls, making less contacts, and in turn leading to less sales.
+Every precious second and minute used to create and send emails means making fewer phone calls, making fewer contacts, and in turn leading to fewer sales.
 And don’t forget that since those emails are written manually, mistakes could be made which could damage any chance of a sale with that potential or existing customer.

 Now when I say manually creating emails, I am not just referring to emails that an outbound telemarketing agent has to create on their own.
 Whether the agent has to type the email from scratch, or copy the content from documents such as WORD and then make adjustments so that the email appears personalized, these would be considered manual emails.